-Middle School in Alexandria, Virginia in 2016 where in-school site coordinators have helped distribute backpacks to support over 50 students on an ongoing basis.
+This weekend food backpack program was held at a middle school in Alexandria, Virginia in 2016 where in-school site coordinators have helped distribute backpacks to support over 50 students on an ongoing basis.

 The United States Department of Agriculture (USDA) defines food insecurity as “a household-level economic and social condition of limited or uncertain access to adequate food.”

-These students are twice as likely to be placed in special education and kept back a year in school.
+Students facing food insecurity are twice as likely to be placed in special education and kept back a year in school.
 Additionally, the stress that is put on parents who are facing food insecurity has been proven to lead to grave behavioral and emotional issues that can impair mental health and make it difficult for students to adjust to social situations.
 Without adequate nutrition, children are easily distracted and unable to focus on learning in school.

-We partner with ALexandrians InVolved Ecumenically (ALIVE) to collect and pack healthy food backpacks for local children experiencing food insecurity.
+We partner with ALexandrians InVolved Ecumenically (ALIVE) to collect and pack healthy weekend food backpacks for local children experiencing food insecurity.

-Volunteer to pack food backpacks – Volunteers help to prepare for food distributions Includes setting up tables, unloading boxes of food from trucks and packing the weekend meals for students.
-For more information on getting involved please contact Erica Russell at email@example.com
+Volunteer to pack weekend food backpacks – Volunteers help to prepare for food distributions.
+This includes setting up tables, unloading boxes of food from trucks and packing the weekend meals for students.
+For more information on getting involved or sponsoring the Weekend Food Back Program, please contact Stephanie Crane.